 The White Hat focuses on facts.
-It aims is to take an objective view and gather information that helps support decision making.
+It aims to take an objective view and gather information to help support decision-making.

 People usually find wearing the White Hat easy because they’re used to dealing with facts in work situations.
 It feels professional and part of normal business culture.

 However, facts aren’t the only consideration in making good decisions.
 They lay a good foundation, but the best decisions aren’t always the most rational ones.

 Red Hat - Feelings

 The Red Hat is about feelings.
 It gives you the opposite perspective to the White Hat.